Josip Frank: Political career

 Frank's initial political involvement included a critique of the People's Party (of Josip Juraj Strossmayer), joining the opinion of ban Levin Rauch.
 When Ivan Mažuranić became Croatian ban in 1873, Frank criticized him because of his relations with the Magyars and the Serbs.

 In 1877, he founded the newspapers Agramer Presse and Kroatische Post.
 They were both banned by Austro-Hungarian authorities.

 In 1880, Frank was elected to the Zagreb city council, and published a brochure titled Die Quote Kroatiens, arguing that Croatia's finances had been disproportionately affected by the 1868 Nagodba (Compromise).

 In 1880, Croatian poet August Šenoa described Frank as:

 The infamous Zagreb attorney […] degrades and befouls all that is Croatian, first to the benefit of the Magyars, now of the Austrians […] Frank is a political louse, who served Rauch, then the Swabian Generalkommando […] he offered himself to the Orthodox voter in Pakrac, bragging about […] protecting Serbian interests.

 In 1884, Frank was elected as an independent delegate to the Croatian Sabor, representing the Kotar of Popovača.
 In 1887, he was elected to represent the Kotar of Vojni Križ.

-In 1890, supported by Fran Folnegović, he joined Ante Starčević's Croatian Party of Rights, soon advancing to the highest ranks of the party.
+In 1890, supported by Fran Folnegović, he joined Ante Starčević's Party of Rights, soon advancing to the highest ranks of the party.
 Frank became instrumental in the writing of the political program of the Party of Rights, published on June 6, 1894.
 In 1895, after an incident in which students from Zagreb publicly burned the Hungarian flag in front of Emperor Franz Joseph, a rift formed in the party as Folnegović and others condemned that act.
 Frank convinced Starčević to split off the faction, becoming the Pure Party of Rights.
 After Starčević 's, Frank became the party's president.
 Frank's Party of Rights was opposed to the Party of Rights led by Frano Supilo and other advocates of the policy of a "New Course", of alignment towards Serbs.

 Frank maintained an interest in financial matters, which earned him a regular place in the Croatian Parliament's finance committee, and later in the budget committee.
 He was a member of the board of financial matters of the Kingdom of Croatia between 1898 and 1906.
 In 1898, he published a treatise called Nuncij where he harshly accused Hungary for a perceived injustice in the financial terms of the settlement between Croatia and Hungary.
 In 1904 Frank reiterated his demands for a financial independence of Croatia, and in part due to his efforts, in 1906 a new financial agreement between Croatia and Hungary was formed which was considered the most beneficial to the Croatian side.